bioconda/bioconda-recipes/docs/source/contribute-a-recipe.rst

 Write a recipe
 ~~~~~~~~~~~~~~

-Check out a new branch in your fork (here the branch is arbitrarily named "my-recipe"):
+Check out a new branch (here the branch is arbitrarily named "my-recipe"):

 .. code-block:: bash